Marquette Commons rentals are suspended through the end of June, 2020.

-This project was an important component in an overall vision to make Marquette’s downtown a premier livable and walkable winter city.
-Challenged by sprawl in surrounding communities, Marquette is seeking to secure downtown as a place to work, shop, seek entertainment and celebrate our sense of community.
-According to recent research on successful retail centers, the trend is urban destination entertainment centers.
+This project was an important component in the overall vision to make Marquette’s downtown a premier livable and walkable city.
+Challenged by sprawl in surrounding communities, Marquette is seeking to secure Downtown as a place to work, shop, seek entertainment and celebrate our sense of community.
+According to recent research on successful retail centers, the trend is moving towards urban destination entertainment centers.
 Experts relate that the response is the desire for a live/work/play environment.

 The total project cost of $1.2 million was funded by the Marquette Downtown Development Authority as well as